rosiekrasnoff/CEE4530/Lab5-Reactor Characteristics/group1_lab5_report.md

 #Trial 3: 3 alternating CMFRs
 #Load a data file for a reactor with baffles.
 trial3_path = 'https://raw.githubusercontent.com/rosiekrasnoff/CEE4530/master/Lab5-Reactor%20Characteristics/reactor%20data/trial%203.xls'
 trial3_firstrow = epa.notes(trial3_path).last_valid_index() + 1
 trial3_time_data = (epa.column_of_time(trial3_path,trial3_firstrow,-1)).to(u.s)
 trial3_concentration_data = epa.column_of_data(trial3_path,trial3_firstrow,1,-1,'mg/L')

-#I noticed that the initial concentration measured by the photometer wasn't
-#zero.
-This suggests that there may have been a small air bubble in the
-#photometer or perhaps there was some other anomoly that was causing the
-#photometer to read a concentration that was higher than was actually present in
-#the reactor.
-To correct for this I subtracted the initial concentration reading
-#from all of the data.
-This was based on the assumption that the concentration
-#measurement error persisted for the entire experiment.#

 trial3_concentration_data = trial3_concentration_data - trial3_concentration_data[0]
 trial3_V = (2.590-.596)*u.L